How do I create / delete an FTP account?

 Create an FTP account

-You may create a new FTP account through your cPanel.
+You can create a new FTP account through your cPanel.
 Follow the steps below:

-In Add FTP Account section you may fill the available form with the appropriate information.
+Under Add FTP Account, you have to fill the form with the requested information.

 - Login: Type the username which you would like to use for connecting through FTP.
 The username that you enter will be then associated with your account domain to create a full username that comes in an email form.
 For example, if your domain is example.com and the username you entered is newftp, then the full username produced will be email@example.com.
 This is the final username you will type in your FTP Client when you enter the login information.